genebean/vmwarestats/README.md

 - Grafana + some dashboards
 - Telegraf for the local Vagrant vm

 The Grafana database is seeded with the contents of `grafana.db`.
 If you make changes that you want to save be sure to backup `/var/lib/grafana/grafana.db` before destroying your vm.

+## License

+My code here is released under the included BSD 3 clause license.
+The component software used by this project each has its own license.